matcauthon49/zkHack/README.md

-# zkHack
+# zkHack-sumcheck
-Implementations for zkHack
+Sumcheck implementation for zkHack